-- 2 pints organic cherry tomatoes
+- 2 pints Cherry tomatoes

-- 6 pieces garlic
+- 6 pieces Garlic

 - salt and pepper to taste

-- Preheat the oven to 425°.
+- Preheat the oven to 400°.

 - Roast the sheet tray with tomatoes and garlic for about 30 minutes until the skins of the tomatoes begin to brown and look slightly charred.